It’s not just about a multiple of your earnings (EBITDA)…….

 Is your business one of many offering a similar service or product?
 If so, you are likely to be very price sensitive as a business.
 If you can think less about price and more about what differentiates your business from your competitors you will start to look at the value of your offering as opposed to the cost.
 The more unique that you can make your business offering the more you will increase the value of your business.

 How happy are your customers?
 The more satisfied that your customers are the more that they will come back to you and the more repeat business you can do – not to mention good referrals etc. Being able to prove that you have highly satisfied customers through surveys etc. to a prospective purchaser of the business will certainly increase its value.

 Although last in this list it is probably the more important facet.
 Ask yourself the degree to which your business can prosper without you.
 Business owners who remain involved in the operational day to day running of their business are devaluing their own business considerably.
 Your business should be run as an asset rather than a life-style if you are looking at getting maximum return.
 You cannot manage the growth of your company if you are dealing with day to day crises, unhappy customers, disgruntled employees etc. The more the owner does this the less valuable the business will be.

 It is not just about the numbers when you are valuing your business in preparation for sale, these other facets briefly detailed above are just as important.
 They may even help take the stress out of owning your business and lead you to enjoy running your business even more than you already are.
-If you would like help and advice in getting in good shape, whether because: it’s just good practice and you want to reduce your own stress and enjoy your business; or, you want to get your business ready for sale or acquisition so that you can get the best return, please contact Rupert Beazley on 07880 221818 or complete our value questionnaire and we would be pleased to have a free initial discussion with you.
+If you would like help and advice in getting in good shape, whether because: it’s just good practice and you want to reduce your own stress and enjoy your business; or, you want to get your business ready for sale or acquisition so that you can get the best return, please contact Rupert Beazley on 07880 221818 for a free initial discussion with you.